Emergency Preparedness: What Every Worker Should Know

 Conclusion: Preparedness Is Protection

-Emergencies take a look at no longer the best gadget and structures but also human readiness.
-Whether it’s a fireplace, a health emergency, or a natural catastrophe, being prepared can save lives and shield assets.
+Emergencies take a look at not only the best equipment and systems but also human readiness.
+Whether it’s a fireplace, a health emergency, or a natural catastrophe, being prepared can save lives and protect properties.

 Every employee, irrespective of position, has a part to play.
 Emergency preparedness is not a one-time checklist — it’s a continuous commitment to reputation, getting to know, and teamwork